 3. Online Shopping Scam

-There are lots of fake online store; some of them have a unique design why some are cloned to look like a trusted online store.
+There are lots of fake online stores; some of them have a unique design and some are cloned to look like a trusted online store.

 Always be sure of the URL you are buying from – some URL seems very similar but not the same, take for example: “www.jumia.com.ng” is different from “www.jumai.com.ng” and “www.jumia.com” its confusing isn’t it.

 Scammers can create a fake website and maybe send a convincing email.
 For instance; “buy today at 80% discount”.

 If you click and try to make purchases, they will receive all your payment details in their back-end and redirect you to the original website.

 You may end up thinking it’s a network issue as you have been redirected, not knowing that you have been scammed.

 By this, they now have your credit card details and can easily defraud you.

 Ensure you are at the right website URL at all times, especially when you need to make an online payment.

 In a scam of this nature, you may get a phone call, or an email with details that you have won a lottery draws.